codcube/webize/README.md

     export PATH=$HOME/src/webize/bin/config:$HOME/src/webize/bin/server:$PATH

+if you're planning on reading mail, you may want to install the [procmailrc](config/dotfiles/.procmailrc) to deliver to hour-directories

 launch:

     httpd

-when **OFFLINE** is set, requests are served from local cache. for an offline, verbose server:

-    CONSOLE_LEVEL=debug OFFLINE=1 httpd

-there's also an optional DNS server
+there's also a DNS server:

     dnsd

-everything is really a configuration + app atop falcon and async-dns so feel free to come up with your own ideas
+'webize' is a server configuration + RDF-conversion library running atop [falcon](https://github.com/socketry/falcon) and [async-dns](https://github.com/socketry/async-dns) so feel free to come up with your own invocations involving the common HTTP_PROXY and/or our CDN (shared-cache base URI) and OFFLINE (serve from cache only) environment-vars